datanav/docs/technical/wix-zendesk.rst

 Wix.com Members to Zendesk Users
 --------------------------------
-Every Wix.com Members will be synchronized with a Zendesk Users.

-If a matching Zendesk Users already exists, the Wix.com Members will be merged with the existing one.
-If no matching Zendesk Users is found, a new Zendesk Users will be created.
+Before any synchronization can take place, a link between a Wix.com Members and a Zendesk Users must be established.

 A Wix.com Members will merge with a Zendesk Users if one of the following property combinations match: